-3 All field descriptors are distance-weighted means of the fields on or at the edge of the ROW.
+&lt;sup>2 All field descriptors are distance-weighted means of the fields on or at the edge of the ROW.
 The edge-of-ROW values are computed from fields on both sides of the route.
 Average electric fields are computed for maximum voltages and average clearances along the route; likewise, average magnetic fields are computed for average currents and average clearances.
 Maximum electric fields are computed for maximum voltages and minimum clearances; maximum magnetic fields are computed for maximum currents and minimum clearances.
-4 The segments in the Crossover options do not replace any existing segments.
-Using one of these options would not

-4The segments in the Crossover options do not replace any existing segments.
+The segments in the Crossover options do not replace any existing segments.
 Using one of these options would not significantly affect average field levels for the alternative.
 However, there would be localized increases in the magnetic fields for Options 2 and 3.